Ekeremor

 Ekeremor is one of the eight local government areas (LGAs) in Bayelsa State, Nigeria.
 It borders Delta State and has a coastline of approximately 60 km on the Bight of Bonny.
 Its headquarters are in the town of Ekeremor in the northeast of the area.

-It has an area of 1,810 km2 and a population of 270,257 at the 2006 census.
+It has an area of 1,810 km2 and an estimated population of 431,950 at the 2024.

 The postal code of the area is 561.

 Demographics

 Ekeremor LGA is home to members of the Ekeremor clan of the Ijaw ethnic group.
 According to the Nigeria 2006 Census, Ekeremor LGA has a population of roughly 270,000 people (53% male, 47% female).

 List of Towns and Villages in Ekeremor Local Government Area

-The Ekeremor LGA consists of twenty eight (28) Towns and villages listed below:
+The Ekeremor LGA consists of thirty-One (31) Towns and villages listed below: